exceljs/exceljs/README.md

 <ul>
     <li>
         Switching to transpiled code for distribution.
         This will ensure compatability with 4.0.0 and above from here on.
+        And it will also allow use of much more expressive JS code in the lib folder!
     </li>
     <li>
         <a href="#images">Basic Image Support!</a>